-Hard water issues can cause cloudy or foggy water stains on clean dishes, shower doors, and faucets.
-This water "hardness" results from abnormal amounts of calcium, magnesium or iron.
-Hard water produces two major problems:
+Hard water causes cloudy or foggy water stains on clean dishes, shower doors and faucets.
+This water "hardness" results from excess calcium, magnesium or iron and produces two major problems:

-We recommend installing a top-quality water softener to treat hard water in New Hampshire and Maine which will tangibly and undeniably improve your water quality.
+We recommend installing a top-quality water softener to treat hard water in New Hampshire and Maine which will measurably improve your water for many years to come.

 The benefits of soft water: